v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 7. Teams will perform an external search on this user account.
 It should display the result of this search below the **To:** field.
 Select this value.

 8. This will open a new chat session with the IT Consultant (your fellow student).
-Send a message to this person and conduct a brief chat session to verify that you can communicate with him or her using the Chat functionality within Teams.
+Send a message to this person and conduct a brief chat session to verify that you can communicate with them using the Chat functionality within Teams.

 9. When you have finished chatting, leave Teams open and proceed to the next task.